top of page

 Yoga has helped Emma get through difficult times like the pandemic, relationships ending and an eating disorder.
 She realized that yoga has shown her hope, self-love and inner peace, and she cannot live without it.
 Through this realization in August of 2020, she knew that she had to show others the beauty that yoga continues to bring to her life.
 She made the decision to sign up for her 200-hr Yoga Teacher Training with Heather Delia in the Summer of 2021.

 She became a certified 200-hr yoga teacher in December of 2021 and immediately began teaching (the day of her graduation to be exact!).
-She has also completed 30 hours of Continuing Education for Arm Balances and Inversions in February 2024.
+She has also completed 30 hours of Continuing Education for Arm Balances and Inversions in February 2024 and became a certified Yin Yoga teacher in 2025.
 Yoga continually shows Emma that she is never alone and has all the answers she needs within herself...she just has to turn in.
 It is now her mission to help guide others to knowing, loving and accepting themselves for who they are through the practice of yoga and to continue to find inner peace and acceptance.

 bottom of page